Nick Manning

 Nick Manning (born May 28, 1967) is an American pornographic actor and director.
 He has made several mainstream appearances, including Crank: High Voltage, Hogan Knows Best, and Sons of Anarchy.
 Manning portrayed a strip club owner in the 2011 independent film Cherry Bomb, his first non-pornographic lead role.
 In 2014, he was inducted into the AVN Hall of Fame.

 Early years

-Nick Manning was born in Chicago, Illinois.
+Manning was born in Chicago, Illinois.

 Mainstream appearances

 For Cinemax in 2001, Manning appeared in Thrills.
 He made brief appearances on the reality show Hogan Knows Best and in the 2009 film Crank: High Voltage.
-Included in Nick Manning's roles within non-adult movies are For The Love of The Game, Any Given Sunday, All My Children and the TV show The Fugitive.
+Included in Nick Manning's roles within non-adult movies are For Love of the Game, Any Given Sunday, All My Children and the TV show The Fugitive.
 In 2012, he appeared as the head lifeguard "Jack Foster" in Showtime's Beach Heat.
 He filmed his first leading role in a non-adult film, playing the strip club owner "Ian Benedict" in the indie film Cherry Bomb.